SlimeVR/SlimeVR-Server/CONTRIBUTING.md

 The Java code is built with `gradle`, a CLI tool that manages java projects and their dependencies.
-- You can run the server by running `./gradlew run` in your IDE's terminal.
+- You can run the server by running `./gradlew :server:desktop:run` in your IDE's terminal.
 - To compile the code, run `./gradlew shadowJar`.
 The result will be at `server/desktop/build/libs/slimevr.jar` (you can ignore `server.jar`).